 - Colston's Field, Bristol

 - Laundry Fields, Bristol

 - Easter Garden, Clifton, Bristol

 She has also appeared for parties at TVG inquiries and in the High Court, and regularly advises in writing on the subject.

 Her wider rural affairs practice includes advising on common land, highways and rights of way, Wildlife and Countryside Act 1981 offences, SSSIs, SACs and SPAs, and the 'right to roam'.

-In addition, Annabel has experience of highways and real property, marine licensing, environmental law and statutory nuisance, ecclesiastical law, rating, regulatory prosecutions, education (recommended in this field by Legal 500) and professional regulation.
-Please contact her clerks, Andrew Briton and Adam Collins, for details of her experience in these areas.
+In addition, Annabel has experience of highways and real property, marine licensing, environmental law and statutory nuisance, ecclesiastical law, rating, regulatory prosecutions, education (recommended in this field by Legal 500) and professional regulation Please contact her clerks, Harry Killick and Adam Collins, for details of her experience in these areas.